KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ### Note:

 This repository outlines the full technical process used in the analysis.
-Key business insights and recommendations are provided at the end, with a comprehensive report available in this folder and on my website: www.primepeakinsights.com
+Key business insights and recommendations are provided at the end, including a link to the comprehensive 2 page business report.

 ## Table of Contents